Vellar River (Northern Tamil Nadu): Course

-The Vellar River originates at the confluence of the Anaimaduvu and Kallar rivers, which join each other at (Namagiripettai)Ramanathapuram village in Vazhapadi taluk, Salem district.
+The Vellar River originates at the confluence of the Anaimaduvu and Kallar rivers at (Namagiripettai) Ramanathapuram village in Vazhapadi taluk, Salem district.
 The Anaimaduvu River originates at the Anaimaduvu reservoir to the north of the confluence, and flows past Belur, while the Kallar River originates to the northeast of the confluence.
 From its source, the Vellar flows to the southeast within Salem district.
 It is joined by the Periyar River from the west and on its right bank, at Vaithigoundanpudur village.

 The Vellar continues southeast, passing south of Ethapur, northeast of Pethanaickenpalayam, and southwest of Kalpagnur.
 At Narasingapuram and at Kattukkottai, the Vellar is joined from the southwest and on its right bank by the Chitraru River and Manjini River, respectively.
 After this confluence, the Vellar flows east through Attur taluk, passing to the south of Attur, until it leaves Salem district near Aragalur.

 As it flows out of Salem district, it turns southeast, and defines part of the border between Kallakurichi and Salem districts.
 It also defines the entirety of Perambular district's northern border, which is with Kallakurichi and Cuddalore districts.
 South of Velluvadi, the Ellar River joins the Vellar on its right bank and from the west.
 East of V.Kalathur, the Vellar is again joined on its right bank and from its west by the Swetha River, its second largest tributary.
 The section of the river before this confluence is sometimes referred to as the Upper Vellar or Vashista Nadhi River, while the section between the confluence and the Vellar's mouth is called the Lower Vellar.
 After this point the river again flows east, passing to the north of Labbaikudikadu and Ogalur.

 The river leaves Perambular district southeast of Tittakudi.
 Between this location and a meander southeast of Pennadam, the river receives two rivers on its right bank and from the southwest, and defines the border between Cuddalore and Ariyalur districts.
 It is joined first by the Chinnar River, and then by the Anaivari or Kattodai River.
 Northeast of Srimushnam the Vellar River is joined by its largest and only left-bank tributary, the Manimuktha River.
 From here, the river flows east through Cuddalore district.
 It passes by several towns, including Sethiathoppu and Bhuvanagiri.
 It flows between Killai and Parangipettai, and into the Bay of Bengal, in Chidambaram taluk, Cuddalore district, where it forms a small bar-built estuary.